Blog

 Why Install Domestic Water Leak Detection Equipment?

-- Potential Insurance Benefits: Installing a water leak detection system may lead to lower insurance premiums, as insurers are likely to reduce rates for homes equipped with damage-preventing technology.
+Installing a water leak detection system may lead to lower insurance premiums, as insurers are more likely to reduce rates for homes equipped with damage-prevention technology.

-Water damage is amongst the most common household insurance claims in the UK.
+Water damage is among the most most common household insurance claims in the UK.
 The Association of British Insurers (ABI) reports that water-related incidents cost insurers £1.8 million daily.
-The average UK household claim for water damage has skyrocketed to £3,242, impacting both residential and commercial properties.
+The average UK household claim for water damage has increased to £3,242, impacting both residential and commercial properties.

 Understanding the Different Types of Water Leak Detection Systems

-When considering the water leak detection equipment that best meets your requirements, it’s essential to understand the options available:
+When considering the water leak detection equipment that best meets your requirements, it is essential to understand the options available.

 Flow-Based Leak Detection Systems